Three countries are still polio-endemic

-There is no cure for polio but it can be prevented with polio vaccine
+There is no cure for polio but it can be prevented with a vaccine

 Crippling, potentially fatal

 Polio is a highly contagious viral infection, mainly affecting children under the age of five, which can lead to paralysis or even death.

-Many infected people have no symptoms, but do excrete the virus, hence transmitting infection to others.
+Many infected people have no symptoms but they excrete the virus, transmitting infection to others.
 In areas with poor sanitation, the virus easily spreads through contaminated water or food.

 One in 200 infections leads to irreversible paralysis, usually in the legs.
 Among those paralysed, 5–10% die when their breathing muscles become immobilised.

 Global polio eradication efforts

-Without a cure, polio can only be prevented with a polio vaccine.
-Multiple doses of the polio vaccine are required and usually provide life-long protection.
+Polio can only be prevented with a vaccine, as there is no cure.
+Multiple doses are required, usually providing life-long protection.

 When the Global Polio Eradication Initiative (GPEI) was launched in 1988, polio was endemic in 125 countries and paralysed about 1,000 children per day.
-Thanks to these efforts and vaccination, polio cases have decreased by 99%: from more than 350,000 cases a year to 413 reported cases in 2014.
+Thanks to global efforts and vaccination, polio cases have fallen by 99%, from more than 350,000 cases a year to 414 reported cases in 2014.

 Today, more than 10 million people are walking who would otherwise have been paralysed by the poliovirus.1 India, once the world’s epicentre of polio, has been polio-free since January 2011.
 Only parts of three countries – Afghanistan, Nigeria and Pakistan – remain polio-endemic.

 POLIO’S FINAL MILE

 As long as a child anywhere remains infected with polio, children in all countries are at risk.
-Half of polio cases from 2009-2011 resulted largely from weak immunisation and health systems, accessibility and security issues.2 In the past decade, polio has spread to over 20 polio-free countries from endemic areas.
+Half of the polio cases in the 2009–2011 period resulted largely from weak immunisation and health systems, accessibility and security issues.2 In the past decade, polio has spread to over 20 polio-free countries from endemic areas.

-In May 2013, the World Health Assembly endorsed the new Polio Eradication & Endgame Strategic Plan 2013-2018, calling on countries to introduce at least one dose of the inactivated polio vaccine (IPV) and begin the phased removal of oral polio vaccines.
+In May 2013, the World Health Assembly endorsed the new Polio Eradication & Endgame Strategic Plan 2013–2018, calling on countries to introduce at least one dose of the inactivated polio vaccine (IPV) and begin the phased removal of oral polio vaccines (OPV).